B2B Customer Service KPIs & Metrics that Matter Most

 Customer satisfaction The most important aspect of B2B customer support is the customers themselves.
 Their satisfaction is key to a business's growth, making this the most important B2B KPI of all.
 While emotional states are difficult to quantify, there are various KPI metrics for customer service that businesses can use to get an understanding of how their clients feel.
 Retention or churn is the major one.
 Customers leaving in large numbers is a definite warning that something is wrong.

 Businesses can also determine customer satisfaction by looking at "live agent" ratios.
 When customers do speak directly to representatives on the phone, businesses should measure the amount of time the agents and customers actually speak to each other versus the amount of time the customer is put on hold.
 Long wait times are frustrating and decrease satisfaction tremendously.

 Of course the best way to measure customer satisfaction by looking at "live agent" ratios is to ask your customers.
 You can do this through annual customer satisfaction surveys, or NPS (Net Promoter Score), or by our preferred method of transactional surveys.
 Transactional surveys ask your customers how satisfied they are after every interaction with your company.
 By measuring satisfaction rates consistently over time you will get the most accurate measurement and will also be able to set benchmarks for your unique organization.
 This will allow you to make the most of your KPIs by identifying upward or downward trends quickly so that you can make adjustments as needed.

 Customer satisfaction is the result of various influences, including operational efficiency, ease of access and interactions with agents.
 Support reps must be friendly and personable with all the tools and information they need at their disposal.
 This allows them to put the customer and their needs first.
-While individual businesses have their own specific goals, these KPIs reflect the priorities of any support team.
+While individual businesses have their own specific goals, these customer service KPIs reflect the priorities of any support team.
 They're best addressed with B2B customer support software that provides for a collaborative, integrated working environment.